UntouchedWagons/Ubuntu-CloudInit-Docs/README.md

 That's it!
 Your template is now ready to use.
 Clone this template as you wish (remember to adjust cores and RAM as needed) and start up the clone.
 After first boot Cloud-Init will kick in, create your user, install qemu-guest-agent and reboot.
 Once the reboot is complete you can SSH and use the VM however you like!

+## Sample scripts

+In the samples folder I have included some pre-made shell scripts to create proxmox templates for you.
+At the top of each file are two environment variables that will need to be adjusted to how proxmox is set up.

 ## Thanks

 Thanks to ilude for telling me what command is needed to set the CI password.